Antimortine/codex-ai/README.md

 -   **Project Management:** Create, list, update, and delete writing projects.
 -   **Hierarchical Structure:** Organize your work into **Chapters** and **Scenes** (using 1-based ordering).
--   **Content Blocks:** Manage core project documents like Plan, Synopsis, and Worldbuilding notes.
+-   **Content Blocks:** Manage core project documents like Plan, Synopsis, and Worldbuilding notes (at both Project and Chapter levels).
 -   **Character Profiles:** Create and manage character descriptions.
 -   **Markdown Editor:** Write and edit all content using a familiar Markdown format (@uiw/react-md-editor).
 -   **Context-Aware Q&A:** Ask questions about your own story ("What was Character X's motivation in Chapter 2?", "Remind me of the description of Location Y?").
 The AI uses the specific project's indexed content (including Plan & Synopsis) to answer, ensuring relevance and isolation between projects.